-The archive is a link to the past:a bridge that spans 50 years of human history, chronicling an endeavor to be better.
+The archive is a link to the past:a bridge that spans more than 50 years of human history, chronicling an endeavor to be better.
 It is a reminder that the past still has lessons to teach, and that we are capturing our own history through the photographs we take every day.
 Photos are one of the truest forms of storytelling that exists today.
-While a picture may be worth a thousand words, it is up to us to piece those words together.